rcl-ssl/docs/workloads/vm-keyvault-gateway.md

     - [Azure DNS + Key Vault](../portal/azure-keyvault.md) option
     - [Azure DNS + Key Vault SAN](../portal/azure-keyvault-san.md) option

-- The SAN option allow for two domains on the certificate, whereas, the other option only allows one domain on the certificate.
+- The SAN option allow for two domains (wild card + naked domain, eg: *.contoso.com, contoso.com) on the certificate, whereas, the other option only allows one domain on the certificate.

 ## Step 2 : Certificate Automatically Imported to Key Vault